GeppettoJS/backbone.geppetto/README.md

 To solve this issue, Geppetto implements a scalable **Controller** architecture for Backbone, prescribing an MVC-style separation of concerns.
 This makes it possible to write code that is loosely-coupled, easy-to-reuse, and highly-testable.

+## Dependencies
+You'll need to include the following projects for Geppeto to work:

+### Backbone Marionette
+[Backbone Marionette](https://github.com/derickbailey/backbone.marionette) is required for its Event Aggregator, and recommended for its Composite View architecture, which works particularly well with Geppetto.

+### RequireJS
+[RequireJS](http://requirejs.org/) is currently required, but will likely be demoted to "recommended" in an upcoming release.
+In a large multi-module application, RequireJS makes it much easier to manage dependencies.

 ## Technical Overview
 Geppetto implements a standard MVC architecture, with the added flavor of the "Mediated View" pattern.
 The key players are: